 Naan is the quintessential Indian bread.
 It may be true that the bread we eat daily is Chapati, but when we want to feast, we eat garlic naan.
-If you’re unfamiliar, naan is a leavened flatbread from India that is soft, pillowy and bubbly with delicious charred spots.
-It also happens to be quite possibly my favourite bread of all time!
+If you’re unfamiliar, naan is a leavened flatbread from India that is soft, pillowy, and bubbly with delicious charred spots.
+It also happens to be quite possibly my favorite bread of all time!

 A perfect naan is soft, chewy, buttery, and mouth-wateringly delicious.
 This naan is all of those things and more.